Chaos and magic in the dissipative quantum kicked top: Finite-size dynamics along quantum trajectories

-In Fig.~\ref{fig:entropy-kick-scaling} we show the behavior of $\overline{\langle \mathcal{E} \rangle}$ versus $K$, for the same values of $\gamma$ and system sizes used in Fig.~\ref{fig:entropy-dynamics}.
+As done in the previous section, we studied the entanglement dynamics, averaged over the trajectories, as a function of the stroboscopic time $t_n$.
+In all cases, we see that the entropy increases and then saturates to an asymptotic value (see Appendix~\ref{app:numerics}).
+Further insight can be obtained by focusing on the dependence of the asymptotic value $\overline{\langle \mathcal{E} \rangle}$ on $K$ and on the system size $N$.
+This is reported in Appendix~\ref{app:numerics}, where we show that, by increasing $N$, the values of $\overline{\langle \mathcal{E} \rangle}$ display a tendency to saturate to a finite limit (area-law behavior) and even to decrease.\del{In Fig.~\ref{fig:entropy-kick-scaling} we show the behavior of $\overline{\langle \mathcal{E} \rangle}$ versus $K$, for the same values of $\gamma$ and system sizes used in Fig.~\ref{fig:entropy-dynamics}.
 First of all, we notice a weak relation between such curves and the sign of the largest Lyapunov exponent $\lambda$ (see the color code in the background, as in Fig.~\ref{fig:sre-diff-scaling}).
-Furthermore, for increasing $N$, the values of $\overline{\langle \mathcal{E} \rangle}$ display a tendency to saturate to a finite limit (area-law behavior) and even to decrease.
-To better understand this point, in Fig.~\ref{fig:entropy-scaling} panel (a) we report the asymptotic value $\overline{\langle \mathcal{E} \rangle}$ versus $N$, for fixed $K$ and different values of $\gamma$.
+Furthermore, for increasing $N$, the values of $\overline{\langle \mathcal{E} \rangle}$ display a tendency to saturate to a finite limit (area-law behavior) and even to decrease.} To better understand this point, in Fig.~\ref{fig:entropy-scaling} panel (a) we report $\overline{\langle \mathcal{E} \rangle}$ versus $N$, for fixed $K$ and different values of $\gamma$.
 As a result of the competition between driving and dissipation, we observe a nonmonotonic behavior with the size $N$.
 We fix $K$ and $h$ because, with this choice of parameters, the maximum can be observed more easily, but this is a general phenomenon.
 In fact, the nonmonotonicity occurs both for an underlying classical chaotic (curves with circles) and a regular (curves with squares) regime.
 However, our data suggest that all the curves eventually follow an area-law behavior, where $\overline{\langle \mathcal{E} \rangle}$ becomes independent of $N$.

 Let us look more carefully to the maximum in $N$ of $\overline{\langle \mathcal{E} \rangle}$.
 The position $N^*$ of such maximum is plotted versus $\gamma$ in Fig.~\ref{fig:entropy-scaling}(b).
 For small decay rates, it follows a power-law scaling $N^* \sim \gamma^{-\alpha}$ with $\alpha \approx 0.69$, to eventually saturates when $\gamma$ is close to one.
 Saturation and transition of the mean-field dynamics from chaotic to regular are uncorrelated.
 In fact, even the maximum value ${\overline{\langle \mathcal{E} \rangle}}^*$ over $N^*$ keeps linearly decreasing with $\gamma$, irrespective of the dynamic features of the classical limit [Fig.~\ref{fig:entropy-scaling}(c)].
 In summary, the asymptotic EE saturates towards an area-law behavior in a non-monotonous way, showing a maximum for a given system size.
 We are not able to find any relation between EE and chaos/regularity properties of the mean-field dynamics.